quianalytics/WarRoom-Frontend/PLAN.md

   and trade tuning.
 Team labels are colored by team brand.
 - Draft recap: `lib/features/draft/ui/draft_recap_screen.dart` shows user picks with per-pick grades and an overall class grade, plus a trade history section filtered by the selected team.
-The recap screen can share or save a screenshot.
+The recap screen can share or save a screenshot and supports team scope + sorting controls.
 - Recap sharing saves to the system photo gallery on mobile and uses a temp file for sharing on supported platforms.
 - Draft room: `lib/features/draft/ui/draft_room_screen.dart` composes: